THE PLACE WHERE SOURDOUGH STARTS...

 LEAVENING FOR BEGINNERS - HOW BREAD RISES

-More commonly, refined yeast, known as Sacccharomyces Cerviseae, is used for leavening virtually all types of bread; indeed, this single celled funghi is the most widely used rising agent in the world - because it's easy and fast to manufacture, and can be controlled by adjusting simple variables like temperature, moisture or acidity.
+Refined yeast, known as Saccharomyces Cerviseae, is used for leavening most types of bread; indeed, this single celled funghi is the most widely used rising agent in the world - because it's easy and fast to manufacture, and can be controlled by adjusting simple variables like temperature, moisture or acidity.

 It also can be fed in such a way as to make bread rise strongly and quickly via the use of another ubiquitous commercial bread additive, Bread Improver.
 I'll be writing about this in future articles, but there are strong arguments for and against the use of bread improvers.
 Some of this information needs to be shared, and I'll be putting some of these here in coming months.

-Unfortunately, commercial yeast is designed to be very bland in flavour.
-It won't survive lactic acid either, which is present in all sourdough cultures.
-Cervisea can trigger infections within the body when left to reproduce in the stomach of a human being.
+Commercial yeast is designed to be very bland in flavour.
+Saccharomyces Cerviseae can trigger infections within the body when left to replicate in the stomach of a human being.
 The temperature inside us, combined with our intake of sugar and liquids, can prove to be ideal for the growth of candida albicans; a common form of yeast infection leading to many allergic reactions and gradual immune system depletion.
-So it's not all that good for you.
-When you couple the use of refined yeast with yeast foods such as Bread Improver, the potential for long term ill health is multiplied many times.
+It's not all that good for you.
+When you couple the use of refined yeast with yeast foods and gluten strengthening agents such as those found in commonly used bread Improvers, the potential for long term ill health is multiplied many times.
+Bread improvers amplify the candida issue because they cause gluten to change in a chemical way to make it stretch further.
+This change makes it very hard for our digestive system to break down.

-An altogether healthier and tastier option, sourdough starter can be made quite easily to replace commercial yeast or baking powder to make the dough rise when you want to make home made bread.
-I've already talked about my own starter in this website, and now I want to provide the basic information you'll need to establish one yourself, easily and within 2 weeks.
-If you're in a hurry, check out the recipe for working sourdough starter in 7 days.
+An altogether healthier and tastier option, sourdough starter can be used instead of yeast, bread improvers and bicarbonates to leaven dough.
+It can made or purchased quite easily, and can replace commercial yeast or baking powder to make the dough rise when you want to make home made bread or cakes.
+I've already talked about my own starter in this website, and now I want to provide the basic information you'll need to establish one yourself.

 THE FUNDAMENTALS OF SOURDOUGH STARTER